 4Min

-Average Hearing Loss by Age
+Average Hearing Loss by Age: Statistics, Trends, and When It Begins

 This breakdown of the average hearing loss by age reveals how hearing thresholds change over time as well as understanding how people experience hearing changes.